Idaho Workforce Development Council Agency Overview

 - Rico Barrera, Idaho Department of Labor

-- Jenni Bradford, Idaho Career & Technical Education
+- Adrian San Miguel, Idaho Career & Technical Education

 The One-Stop Committee ensures the Council fulfills the requirements of a State Workforce Investment Board as set forth in the Workforce Innovation and Opportunity Act – with an emphasis on continuous improvement, alignment, and coordination.
 The Committee will draft policies as needed and coordinate procurement activities for the one-stop system.